heusalagroup/j3.dog/README.md

 Full documentation is available at https://j3.dog

-## Development with Github using SSH
+## Development with GitHub using SSH

 To use SSH when working with submodules in this repository, you will need to configure your Git settings as follows: